jina-ai/GSoC/README.md

-### *Project idea 2: Make ANNLite the go-to Vector Search library to be scaled by Jina using the StatefulExecutor feature*
+### * 2️⃣ Project idea 2: Make ANNLite the go-to Vector Search library to be scaled by Jina using the StatefulExecutor feature*

 | info | details |
 |---------------|---------------|